Skip to content

 Why Outlivion works well on public networks

-Outlivion uses VLESS + Reality, which handles the most common blocking scenarios on hotel and airport networks.
+Outlivion uses VLESS + Reality as part of a setup aimed at stable access on hotel and airport networks.
 Setup is fast, the client is familiar, and support helps if the connection behaves unexpectedly on a specific network.

 Next step